VPS & Dedicated Hosting: Managing Backups with SFTP

 Note: When you connect, you will likely be prompted to accept the host key.
 Click OK and proceed.

 - Once connected, you will be taken to /root (which is the root users directory; you can't do much in there); go up a directory.

-- Now that your at / you can navigate to the backup directory and then the cpbackup directory.
+- Now that you're at / you can navigate to the backup directory and then the cpbackup directory.

-- In the /backup/cpbackup directory you will find a daily, weekly, and monthly directory.
-Depending on which backups you have running, you'll want to go to directory for them.
+- In the /backup/cpbackup directory, you will find a daily, weekly, and monthly directory.
+Depending on which backups you have running, you'll want to go to the directory for them.
 By default daily and monthly backups are running.
-So if you want to modify your daily backup you'd go to the daily directory.
+So if you want to modify your daily backup, you'd go to the daily directory.